 VAC's Meaningful Day Supports program has been designed to offer a multitude of supports to assist our participants in reaching their optimum level of fulfillment in their lives while providing a structured, supportive environment.
 The goal of the program is to provide opportunities for growth and advancement while gaining increased access to the local community.

-On a typical day, three to six activities are offered with the intention of providing daily choices that coincide with the group’s interests.
+On a typical day, six to nine activities are offered with the intention of providing daily choices that coincide with the group’s interests.
 These activities or groups are designed to enhance independent living skills based on the person's goals for growth.
 They often involve developing or enhancing social skills, problem-solving management, money management, navigating the public transportation system, and accessing and utilizing resources in the community.
 Examples of community outings that have been offered during the past year include trips to the Museum of Science, Fenway Park, local farms, Boston Aquarium, the JFK Museum, Watertown Fire House, Stone & Franklin Park Zoo, Honey Pot Hill farm, Watertown Library, a meet and greet with Pedro Martinez , bowling, movies, the MFA, amongst with others.